agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 - https://github.com/fragata-ai/arhat-nnef
 - https://rocm.docs.amd.com/projects/MIVisionX/en/latest/model_compiler/README.html

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Whether we can use the NNEF models, text files (e.g `graph.nnef`) as inputs to the test cases, as currently our test cases use separate model folders with prewritten model definitions, and we only generate the inputs for those.
-The 'tests/python/frontend/nnef/models' folder contains our test cases.
+- Whether test cases can make use of pre-written the NNEF models, (text files with NNEF syntax, such as `graph.nnef`) as a starting point.
+Currently our test cases use separate model folders with prewritten model definitions, and we only generate the inputs for those.
+The 'tests/python/frontend/nnef/models' folder contains these test cases.
 - Installation of NNEF and NNEF-Tools to the TVM CI Docker images.
-We need the Docker images to contain an install script which uses git to add NNEF to the CI environment, also with lint exceptions to `.nnef` files.
-The modifications are possible as tested, just need a Docker image rebuild.
+We need the Docker images to contain an install script which uses git to add NNEF to the CI environment, also with lint exceptions to `.nnef` files (mentioned in the previous point).
+It seems to work when the docker images are rebuilt from source with the install scripts added, but we are not sure if it okay.

 # Future possibilities
 [future-possibilities]: #future-possibilities